I just used Europe’s new EES border system. Here’s what you need to know.

 Bottom line

-EES is going to be the new normal for any American traveling to Europe, and the early rollout hasn’t been without hiccups.
+EES is the new normal for any American traveling to Europe, and the early rollout hasn’t been without hiccups.

-If you can, avoid arriving during peak transatlantic banks.
+If you can, avoid arriving during peak transatlantic bank hours.
 And if you’re heading to Sweden or Portugal, take a few minutes to pre-register on the Travel to Europe app before you fly.

 Otherwise, knowing how the system works before you step off the jet bridge is the single best way to save yourself time and frustration.